 In short, consumers expect actionable visibility from brands.
 Actionable visibility does not stop with brands seeing and accessing delivery data.
 Beyond this access, it is more about delivery data empowering the brands to resolve service issues before it becomes a customer’s nightmare.

-How technology solves visibility issues in the last-mile delivery?
+How does technology solve visibility issues in the last-mile delivery?

 60% of respondents mentioned that they gained greater visibility within orders using technology. -A 3PL study by Korn Ferry, 2016.

-Technology plays a crucial role in solving visibility issues in the last-mile delivery.
+Technology plays a crucial role in solving visibility issues in the last-mile delivery and its innovations.
 It supports real-time visibility of the last-mile delivery process in different ways:

 - Opportunities to resolve delivery issues well before customers become aware of such issues